Final report for FNE19-935

 Soil Health and Forage

-Overseen by technical advisor Juan Alvez, soil health and forage data will be collected and processed as follows:
+Overseen by technical advisor Juan Alvez, soil health and forage data was collected and processed as follows:

-Composite soils samples within each of three treatments (two with sheep plus a control) will be collected.
-Each sample will be obtained by combining 15 sub-samples in a clean bucket.
-After mixing it, a sub-sample will be taken from the mix and placed in a sealed, identified plastic bag, and stored inside a refrigerated cooler to be shipped to UVM Soils Testing Lab for subsequent nutrient and biological testing.
+Composite soils samples within each of three treatments (two with sheep plus a control) was collected.
+Each sample was obtained by combining 15 sub-samples in a clean bucket.
+After mixing it, a sub-sample was taken from the mix and placed in a sealed, identified plastic bag, stored inside a refrigerated cooler and shipped to UVM Soils Testing Lab for subsequent nutrient and biological testing.

-Pre-grazing pasture species within treatments will be visually described and identified; then pasture yield will be estimated via electronic capacitance meter (ECM).
-The entire plot area will be grazed once the average forage mass reaches an average of 2,400 lb DM/acre, down to 1,300 lb DM/acre within 12 hours, and the animals removed until the next grazing.
-Before grazing, two, 4×36-inch forage samples will be collected by systematic randomization, by clipping at soil surface with an electric clipper.
-Samples will be separated into grass, legume, and forb components, dried at 130 F, and weighed to determine botanical composition and obtain another measure of forage yield in addition to ECM measurements.
+Pre-grazing pasture species within treatments were visually described and identified; then pasture yield was estimated via electronic capacitance meter (ECM).
+The entire plot area was grazed once the average forage mass reached an average of 2,400 lb DM/acre, down to 1,300 lb DM/acre within 12 hours, and the animals removed until the next grazing.
+Before grazing, two, 4x36-inch forage samples were collected by systematic randomization, by clipping at soil surface with an electric clipper.
+Samples were separated into grass, legume, and forb components, dried at 130 F, and weighed to determine botanical composition and obtain another measure of forage yield in addition to ECM measurements.

-After each grazing, the area will be clipped so that subsequent measurements of forage are from regrowth, not rejected material of previous grazings.
+After each grazing, the area was clipped so that subsequent measurements of forage are from regrowth, not rejected material of previous grazings.

-Experimental design: A completely randomized block design with a min of three replications per block (see scheme below) will help analyze, soil attributes, forage composition, yield, botanical composition and quality, fruit chemistry and quality, prune weight and before and after animal body condition.
-Each treatment will have a minimum of 1000 sq ft area.
+Experimental design: A completely randomized block design with a minimum of three replications per block (see scheme below) helped analyze soil attributes, forage composition, yield, botanical composition and quality, fruit chemistry and quality, pruning weight and before/after animal body condition.
+Each treatment had a minimum of 1000 sq ft area.

 Block 1 Block 2